encaro/Slimroms_staff/README.md

 Features:

-	* now it's clean SlimRom
+	* It's clean SlimRom
 	* Snap Camera from Lineage
 	* 94kernel   smart settings for charging power and sound (ported from boeffla), on default tweaks are enabled more info on http://forum.xda-developers.com/showpost.php?p=64651867&postcount=3  (still in test)
 	* ROM updates publish 1-4 times a week on androidfilehost.com
 	* Full OMS support, prebuild-substratum
-	* russian t9 for dialer
+	* Russian t9 for dialer
 	* auto mtp-usb
+	* Call recording

 FAQ: